Numeric Algorithms

 Example: The modular multiplicative inverse of 11, mod 25, is 16, because (16 × 11) mod 25 = 1.

-To compute the modular inverse, yourself, from scratch, you can use the "extended Euclidean algorithm".
+To compute the modular inverse, yourself, from scratch (for educational purposes), you can use the Extended Euclidean algorithm.
 Details are in any good book on number theory, algorithms, or cryptography.
-You might even find a trustworthy implementation online.

-Exercise: Write a modular inverse function in C.
+Exercise: Write a modular inverse function in Python, Ruby, and (hehe) C.

 Primality Testing